kahlow/YTC-Dev-PreCourse/logic/logic.md

 #Logic

+Logic is the heart of programming.
+Logic is problem solving using variables and concepts to make decisions.
+When I say "concepts to make decisions", I mean that you have a goal or problem you're trying to solve and you create a set of ideas and instructions to complete that task.

+The wikipedia entry on programming logic gives a great definition

+>A program written in a logic programming language is a set of sentences in logical form, expressing facts and rules about some problem domain.

+There are a few *operators* that are the building blocks of logic.
+* AND
+* OR
+* NOT

+These can be clearly defined in truth tables which you will see below.

 ##AND

 `AND` is used to group two logical expressions.
 This means that both expressions need to agree for their results to match their values.